VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Empirical Evaluation

 Next, we evaluate all previous benchmarks and observe a serious quality issue in previously provided ground-truth formal specifications, shown in Table \ref{tab:gt_previous_benchmarks}.
 It has been discussed that the equivalence check relying on natural language provided in Clover has limitations, and it turns out that a large number of specifications do not establish the equivalence with the code.
 Meanwhile, DafnyBench is not designed for checking the completeness of specifications and thus, gives the lowest score.

 Furthermore, we evaluate Grok-4's translation ability, using Claude-4-sonnet as a judge \citep{wang2025mcts}.
-We test it on our filtered auto-formalized specifications derived from LeetCode and observe a high success rate of $82.98\%$, validating it as a reasonable evaluation metric.
+We test it on our filtered auto-formalized specifications derived from LeetCode and observe a high success rate of $82.98\%$, validating its functionality to translate.